IG-Reagan/Cheese-Yield-Prediction-Using-Predictive-Analytics-and-Machine-Learning/README.md

-# Predictive Yield Modeling for Artisan Cheesemaking (Digital Twin Framework)
+# Predictive Yield Modeling for Artisan Cheesemaking - a Digital Twin Framework

 ## Project Overview: Bridging Artistry and Analytics
+Created December 2022 / Presented at the Operational Research Society Annual Conference OR66 in Bangor, Wales (2024).

 This project develops an advanced predictive machine learning model to provide British cheesemakers with **deeper, actionable insights** into the factors driving product yield and quality, addressing the high variability inherent in biological food manufacturing.